 The CAA provides certain assurances to the transferring student:

-Which Schools Honor the CAA?
+Schools that Honor the CAA

-What is the Transfer Assured Admissions Policy (TAAP)?
+Transfer Assured Admissions Policy (TAAP)

 The CAA assures admission to one of the 16 UNC institutions with the following stipulations: